XinyuYang/FormationHelper/README.md

 ## To do list
 - Decide on framework and have a clear idea on how and why
-- Have a basic app that has nothing
+- Have a basic app that has nothing but a first page (start a new project; load from cloud; )
 - The app can have different pages to go to during formation change
-- Draw the basic UI that has no functions (A side bar with buttons and infos for the dancers; there will be on stage and off stage areas, if dots are deleted, they will never be on stage; grids)
+- Draw the basic UI that has no functions (A side bar with buttons and infos for the dancers; there will be on stage and off stage areas, if dots are deleted, they will never be on stage; grids; stage front stage back - able to change)
 - Able to draw plain dots on the pages with numbers and when you go to the next page, the initial position of the dot will be what it was in the previous page
 - Dragging on a dot can change its position
 - Able to delete dots (Offstages dots are not deleted)